How to Open a PayPal Account in Nigeria

 This led to the ban of Nigerians from using PayPal’s services around 2004.

-Ten years later, PayPal lifted the ban but it came with a clause; Nigerian users could only send money from PayPal but not allowed to receive.
+Ten years later, PayPal lifted the ban but it came with a clause; Nigerian users could only send money from PayPal but were not allowed to receive.

 I heard from an unreliable source that the Central Bank of Nigeria demands that PayPal must register as a Business in Nigeria before Nigerians would be allowed to receive money with their PayPal accounts.
 Meanwhile, PayPal is not willing to do this – yet.